vossisboss/wagtail/docs/getting_started/tutorial.md

 homepage should appear in the footer of each post page.

 ### Parents and Children

+[//]: <> (We should probably include this information a bit earlier.
+Or add the additional tricks here.)

 Much of the work you'll be doing in Wagtail revolves around the concept of hierarchical "tree" structures consisting of nodes and leaves (see [Theory](../reference/pages/theory)).